qianwu-ef/qianwu-ef.github.io/_pages/about.md

 ---
 ### Welcome to my website!

 I am a PhD Candidate in the Economics Department at Indiana University Bloomington.
-I am on the 2024-2025 job market.
+I am excited to join Duke Kunshan University as an Assistant Professor of Economics, starting in Fall 2025.

 My research interests are macro-finance and macroeconomics.